Skip to main content

 Show answer

 Image cropping, photo selection, headline typography, sound design in audio, music in film.
-These carry perspective in non-print texts and are examinable in IA1 stimulus material.
+These carry perspective in non-print texts and are examinable in IA2 stimulus material and in EA visual texts.

 What is make the perspectives visible before you press your case?